Catatonic Behavior In Bipolar Disorder And Other Conditions: How Harmful Is It?

 There is certainly a danger of misdiagnosis with catatonia.
 Symptoms of catatonia can occur due to physical and mental illnesses, so it can take time to make an accurate diagnosis.
 The problem is how it wreaks havoc with the motor functions of the human body.
 This can make catatonia appear like something else, such as Tourette's Syndrome or tardive dyskinesia.
 A doctor may need to take days or weeks before accurately classifying someone as catatonic.

-How harmful is catatonia?
+How harmful is catatonia or catatonic behavior?

 As for how harmful catatonia is, that's not an easy question to answer, since the condition can take several different forms or manifest with multiple symptoms.
 In and of itself, catatonia does not necessarily cause an individual harm.

-However, it is possible for he catatonic person to injure themselves or become injured by outside forces.
+However, it is possible for the catatonic person to injure themselves or become injured by outside forces.
 For example, if someone experiencing catatonia is engaging in a series of repetitive movements, they might run into something and harm themselves.
 Additionally, someone who is in a catatonic state might walk into traffic or be taken advantage of by others.

 Therefore, it’s best to get professional help for someone who is experiencing catatonia.